-Candidates formally register for the Diploma following registration in the degree program at the time they define their program of study.
+Candidates formally register for the graduate diploma following acceptance in the degree program at the time they define their program of study.
 Application is made to the Graduate Diploma Coordinator, Koschitzky Centre for Jewish Studies.

 In addition to fulfilling the program or Faculty requirements, students must satisfy the following requirements in order to receive the Diploma: